9QIX/HTB-SOCAnalystPrerequisites/IV. Introduction to Windows Command Line/III. PowerShell/VIII. Working with the Windows Event Log.md

 - **User**: Username of who logged onto the host when the event occurred
 - **Computer**: Name of the computer where the event is logged

+There are many Event IDs that an organization can monitor to detect various issues.
+In an Active Directory environment, this list includes key events that are recommended to be monitored for to look for signs of a compromise.
+This searchable database of Event IDs is worth perusing to understand the depth of logging possible on a Windows system.

-### Windows Event Log Technical Details
+## Windows Event Log Technical Details

 The Windows Event Log is handled by the EventLog services.
-On a Windows system, the service's display name is "Windows Event Log", and it runs inside the service host process `svchost.exe`.
+On a Windows system, the service's display name is Windows Event Log, and it runs inside the service host process svchost.exe.
 It is set to start automatically at system boot by default.
 It is difficult to stop the EventLog service as it has multiple dependency services.
 If it is stopped, it will likely cause significant system instability.
 By default, Windows Event Logs are stored in `C:\Windows\System32\winevt\logs` with the file extension `.evtx`.

 ```powershell
 PS C:\htb> ls C:\Windows\System32\winevt\logs